grupotaric/Retaliation/README.md

 ### Other Uses

-`retaliation.py` also doubles as a command-line scripting API for the *Dream Cheeky USB Missile Launcher*.
+`retaliation.py` also doubles as a command-line scripting API for the *Dream Cheeky USB Green Missile Launcher*.
 You can invoke it to control the device from a script or command-line as follows:

       retaliation.py reset